GluuFederation/docs-oxd-prod/docs/sources/configuration/redis/index.md

 # Using Redis storage in oxd

+## Overview

-OXD maintains a copy of client details registered in `OpenID Connect provider` in oxd storage.
-The storage used in oxd can be either any relational database (like `H2`, `Mysql`, `Postgres` etc) or `Redis`.
-OXD has feature to configure `Redis` storage in standalone, sharded or cluster mode which will be covered in detail in this section.
+[Redis](https://redis.io/) is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
+It supports data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs, geospatial indexes with radius queries and streams. oxd can be configured to use `Redis` as storage to maintain a copy of client details registered in `OpenID Connect provider`.
+There are some easy steps to use `Redis` in standalone and cluster mode with oxd which will be covered in detail in this section.

 ## Redis in `Standalone` mode